Rusty-Spotted Cat Facts

 Rusty-Spotted Cat Distribution, Habitat, and Ecology

-Lamentably, the Rusty-Spotted Cat only appears to inhabit a very small portion of the globe.
+Lamentably, the Rusty-Spotted Cat only appears to inhabit a very small portion of the surface of the globe.
 In this instance, that region covers a tiny section of the continent of Asia.
 More specifically, the only known habitat range of the animal consists of portions of Sri Lanka and India.

-Its main habitat remains very specific in nature.
+Its main habitat qualifies as very specific in nature.
 The majority of individuals appear in regions of relatively dry forests.
 In recent years, however, small groups have begun to appear in agricultural areas inhabited by humans.
-The exact reason for this remains unknown.
+The exact reason for this currently still remains unknown.

-Yet its adaptability does not end there.
-Perhaps in response to human encroachment on its natural territory, groupings now appear to be expanding their range.
-In fact, a few scattered individuals now inhabit both tropical and semi-arid areas.
+Yet, its impressive degree of adaptability does not end there.
+Perhaps in response to increasing human encroachment on its natural territory, groupings now appear to be expanding their zone of habitation.
+In fact, a few scattered individuals now even inhabit both tropical and semi-arid areas.

-Like its many related species, this mammal also evolved as carnivorous in nature.
+Like its many related species around the world, this mammal also evolved as carnivorous in nature.
 Given its size, its prey typically consists of smaller creatures.
 This largely consists of small birds and other mammals.
 Yet it also feeds opportunistically, including eating insects such as crickets.

-Somewhat surprisingly for researchers, it appears to have no natural predators.
-It must be pointed out, however, that detailed studies of its habits and life cycle remain few.
+Somewhat surprisingly for researchers, this intrepid wonder appears to have no natural predators.
+It must be pointed out, however, that detailed studies of its habits and life cycle remain few, at least for the moment.
 Most likely, it falls prey to a variety of larger carnivores sharing its native range.

 Species Sharing Its Range

-Check out our other articles on 4 Magnificent Land Mammals of Mexico, Bowmouth Guitarfish, Namib Desert, Arrowleaf Elephant Ear, Conehead Mantis, Jackson’s Chameleon
+Check out our other articles on 4 Magnificent Land Mammals of Mexico, Bowmouth Guitarfish, Namib Desert, Japanese Hare, Arrowleaf Elephant Ear, Conehead Mantis, Jackson’s Chameleon

 Leave a Reply